-All projects' will be printed and bound for a library copy.
+All research projects will be printed and bound for a library copy.
 The format is as follows:

-- 1) Title Page

-- 2) Acknowledgements

-- 3) Table of Contents

-- 4) Project to be defended This section will be a culmination of the research work and will include chapters
+- 1) Title Page (formatted as required by Graduate Studies) - 2) Acknowledgements - 3) Table of Contents - 4) Project to be defended This section will be a culmination of the research work and will either include chapters or be formatted as a submitted paper.

-Portfolio
+Project Portfolio Format

-Students may fulfill the project requirement with what we call a project portfolio.
 Students will place each written class project from classes taken in the first year and the first semester of the second year in a single document.
-The student's committee will decide which project will need revision for the final defense.
-The student will be prepared to defend this project in the second semester of the second year.

 All students who plan on doing a portfolio will need to register for a box account on box.byu.edu.
 This will be the central location for document retrieval for the students and their committee.
 Each committee will look over their assigned student's projects and decided which project will need to be revised and extended for the final defense.
-Each student will format their project in a particular format for the portfolio.
-To help with this process, students will use a template that can be gotten from Dr. Scott.
 If there are any question, please see the Grad Program Manager.
-Once the revision has been completed and the committee chair approves, the student will need to schedule their final defense with their committee.
-Please see the Grad Program Manager if you have questions.